Welcome to MUnitQuest!

 Who is it for

-- The Data challenge is targeted at experimental researchers who use HDsEMG and simulation scientists developing electrophysiological models that want to apply their methods in a highly relevant field of applied neuromuscular research.
+- The Data Challenge is targeted at experimental researchers who use HDsEMG and simulation scientists developing electrophysiological models that want to apply their methods in a highly relevant field of applied neuromuscular research.

 Awards